MRRisley/sql-uc-fall2020/step-1-aw/readme.md

 7. Within the Object Explorer, you should now see AdventureWorks2017 as a node under `Databases`.

     <img src="img/aw-3.jpg" alt="AdventureWorks Database Icon" width="250">

+*Note: It is important to ensure that the AdventureWorks version is compatible with the version of SQL Server.
+The year of AdventureWorks should be less than or equal to the year of SQL Server.
+For example, you can run AdventureWorks2014 from SQL Server 2017.
+MS generally develops backwards-compatible software (thankfully).
+No one should be running a SQL Server version prior to 2017, so this shouldn't be an issue.**